What is an EDC Flashlight?

 What is an EDC Tactical Flashlight?

-- Compact enough for daily carry
+- Compact enough to carry daily without thinking about it

-- Bright enough for real-world tasks
+- Bright enough to actually handle real tasks

 How Flashlights Actually Work